 Items fashioned from amber gain a +2 Quality Level bonus the first time they are enchanted with magics dealing with restoration, life force, trees, forests, and the curing of disease.
-If the amber stone has a creature embedded within it, the gem bestows a +2 Quality Level bonus the first time they are enchanted with those creatures or with magical abilities the creature possesses, if any.
+If the amber stone has a creature embedded within it, the gem bestows a +2 Quality Level bonus the first time it is enchanted with magical abilities associated with similar creatures, if any.
+(The Overlord is encouraged to take a liberal interpretation of what "similar" means, in this case.)